 In light of the amendments passed by the California legislature, businesses subject to the law should:

-- Follow CCPA Developments: The California Governor has until October 13th to either veto or sign into law the bills that were recently passed by the California legislature.
-In addition, the California Attorney General is required to adopt regulations furthering the purposes of the CCPA on or before July 1, 2020.
+- Follow CCPA Developments: The California Attorney General recently released proposed CCPA regulations and is required to adopt their final version on or before July 1, 2020.
+Click here to learn more about the proposed regulations.
+In addition, it is likely that new amendments will be introduced when the California legislative session returns.
 As a result, businesses should follow developments closely in the coming months for further clarity on the text and interpretations of the CCPA.

 - Reassess CCPA Compliance Programs: The scope of and obligations imposed by the CCPA will be substantively impacted by the signing into law of many of the amendments described above.
 Businesses should carefully consider the impact of these amendments, particularly in relation to the likely one-year exceptions for personal information relating to a business’s own personnel and the personnel of third-party entities.
 Although businesses will likely need to adjust their CCPA compliance efforts to address these amendments, it is important to retain flexibility in compliance programs moving forward as the changes to the law are likely to continue over the next year.

 - Build Practical CCPA Compliance Solutions: Although the burden of complying with the CCPA may be slightly alleviated by the passing of these amendments, the impact and risks relating to the CCPA are still significant, particularly in relation to consumer-facing operations.
 With only a few months to go until the effective date, it is important that businesses begin the transition from understanding the law and how it intersects with business operations to building out practical CCPA compliance solutions to address the law’s obligations.
 A focus on implementing sufficient disclosures and a means for consumers to submit requests should be the first priority for most businesses moving forward.